-M administrator as a PCCM.
-This section is required if the State has applied for a 1915(b)(4) that will be applicable to the PCCM program. check any processes or procedures listed below that the State uses in the process of selecting and retainir ng PCCMs.
-The State (please check all that apply): 1.
-Has a documented process for selection and retention of PCCMs (please submit a copy of that 2. documentation).
-Has an initial credentialing process for PCCMs that is based on a written application and site 2. visits as appropriate, as well as primary source verification of licensure, disciplinary status, and eligibility for payment under Medicaid.
-3. Has a recredentialing process for PCCMs that is accomplished within the time frame set by the State and through a process that updates information obtained through the following (check all that apply): A. Initial credentialing B. Performance measures, including those obtained through the following (check all that apply): ■ ☐ The utilization management system. ■ The complaint and appeals system. ■ Enrollee surveys.
+Has a recredentialing process for PCCMs that is accomplished within the time frame set by the State and through a process that updates information obtained through the following (check all that apply): ☐ Initial credentialing Performance measures, including those obtained through the following (check all that The utilization management system.
+The complaint and appeals system.
+Enrollee surveys.
 Other.
-Please describe: A 4.
-Uses formal selection and retention criteria that do not discriminate against particular providers such as those who serve high risk populations or specialize in conditions that require costly treatment.
-5. Has an initial and recredentialing process for PCCMs other than individual practitioners (e.g., rural health clinics, federally qualified health centers) to ensure that they are and remain in compliance with any Federal or State requirements (e.g., licensure).
-6. Notifies licensing and/or disciplinary bodies or other appropriate authorities when suspensions or terminations of PCCMs take place because of quality deficiencies.
-7. Other Please explain:
+Please describe: Uses formal selection and retention criteria that do not discriminate against particular providers such as those who serve high risk populations or specialize in conditions that require costly treatment.
+Has an initial and recredentialing process for PCCMs other than individual practitioners (e.g., rural health clinics, federally qualified health centers) to ensure that they are and remain in compliance with any Federal or State requirements (e.g., licensure).
+Notifies licensing and/or disciplinary bodies or other appropriate authorities when suspensions 6. or terminations of PCCMs take place because of quality deficiencies.
+7. Other Please explain: Section A: Program Description Part III: Quality 3.
+Details for PCCM program.
+(Continued) d.
+Other quality standards (please describe): Section A: Program Description Part III: Quality 4.
+Details for 1915(b)(4) only programs: Please describe how the State assures quality in the services that are covered by the selective contracting program.
+Please describe the provider selection process, including the criteria used to select the providers under the waiver.
+These include quality and performance standards that the providers must meet.
+Please also describe how each criteria is weighted:

-T

-Section A: Program I Description

-Part III: Quality

-3. Details for PCCM program.
-(Continued)

-d.
-Other qualit y standards (please describe):

-Section A: Program I Description

-Part III: Quality

-4. Details for 1915(b) (4) only programs: Please describe how the State assures quality in the services that are covered

-by the selective contracting program.
-Please describe the provider selection process, including the criteria used to select